Creating a new form

 You should now be able to see your new form in the Forms List.

-You could choose to publish your form by clicking Publish form
+You could choose to publish your form by clicking Publish form when in the

 Schema editor.